 How High Should a Microwave Be Above the Stove?

-Microwaves are a great addition to any kitchen, but they must be appropriately positioned.
-Microwaves work by using electromagnetic waves to heat food, and the waves travel through the air and bounce off the inside walls of the microwave, which heats the food.
+Microwaves are a great addition to any kitchen but must be appropriately positioned.
+They work by using electromagnetic waves to heat food.
+The waves travel through the air and bounce off the inside walls of the microwave, heating the food.

 The microwaves are most robust at the center of the oven and decrease in strength as they move toward the edges.
 If you place your microwave too low above your stovetop, the microwaves won’t penetrate deep enough into your food and will cook it unevenly.